harinisree-2007/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-Perfect, Harini 👍.
-Since you want an algorithm (step-by-step procedure) for implementing a Logistic Regression Model to predict the placement status of a student, let’s break it down clearly and systematically.

-🧮 Algorithm: Logistic Regression for Student Placement Prediction Step 1: Define the Problem
+Step 1: Define the Problem
 - Goal: Predict whether a student gets placed (Yes/No).
 - Dependent variable (Y): Placement status (binary: 1 = Placed, 0 = Not Placed).